 The following factors increase your chance of developing scurvy:

 Scurvy may be suspected during a physical exam, based on an analysis of symptoms and diet.
-Your doctor will order a blood test to measure the level of vitamin C in the blood to confirm the diagnosis.
-To look for any specific problems the scurvy, such as bone disease, in infants and children may have an x-ray done.
+A doctor will order a blood test to measure the level of vitamin C in the blood to confirm the diagnosis.
+Infants and children may have x-rays done to look for specific problems from scurvy, such as bone disease.

 The treatment for scurvy is simple and effective.
-To eliminate symptoms and make a full recovery, begin vitamin C replacement until symptoms resolve and then take recommended amounts of vitamin C. You can increase vitamin C levels by:
+To eliminate symptoms and make a full recovery, begin vitamin C replacement until symptoms resolve and then take recommended amounts of vitamin C. Vitamin C levels can be increased by:

 Family Doctor—American Academy of Family Physicians

 Vitamin C deficiency.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115249/Vitamin-C-deficiency.
 Updated April 27, 2010.
 Accessed November 7, 2017.

 Weinstein M, Babyn P, Zlotkin S. An orange a day keeps the doctor away: scurvy in the year 2000.
 Pediatrics.
 2001 Sep;108(3):E55.

 Last reviewed November 2017 by EBSCO Medical Review BoardDianne Scheinberg Rishikof MS, RD, LDN

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.